iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 - Symmetrical
 - Mean, Median and Mode are equal

-The random variable has infinite range.
+The random variable has theoretically infinite range.

 It is defined by:

 $$ f(x) = \frac{1}{\sqrt{2\pi}\sigma}e^{-\frac{1}{2}(\frac{X - \mu}{\sigma})^2} $$